SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ### Transfer Query

 The Transfer Query request MUST use the special "latest" sub-resource to refer to the latest object transfer.
 A latest transfer object may not exist, when no transfer has been initiated for the specified object.
+The "op=query" semantics from [@!RFC5730, Section 2.9.3.4] are assigned to the HTTP GET method.
 The client MUST use the HTTP GET method and MUST NOT add content to the HTTP message body.

 - Request: GET {collection}/{id}/transfers/latest
 - Request message: Optional